 Considering how fickle and irritable of a person Beerus has been characterized to be, his allowing Goku and Vegeta to train on his planet is incredibly kindhearted.
 Goku and Vegeta seem to constantly find ways to annoy Lord Beerus during their stay, and despite this Beerus allows them to continue training.

-Even if Beerus only allowed it so he could eventually get a good fight from Goku, it’s still one of the Destroyer’s kinder acts in Dragon Ball.
+Even if Beerus only allowed it so he could eventually get a good fight with Goku, it’s still one of the Destroyer’s kinder acts in Dragon Ball.

 Slapping Bulma and four other cruel acts in Dragon Ball show Beerus’ ruthless side